-Pasteurized Eggs, Substitute for Raw Shell Eggs for Certain Recipes.

-Raw or undercooked eggs that are used in certain dressings or sauces are particularly hazardous because the virulent organism Salmonella Enteritidis may be present in raw shell eggs.
+Pasteurized Eggs, Substitute for Raw Shell Eggs for Certain Recipes because the virulent organism Salmonella Enteritidis may be present in raw shell eggs.
 Pasteurized eggs provide an egg product that is free of pathogens and is a ready-to-eat food.
 The pasteurized product should be substituted in a recipe that requires raw or undercooked eggs.